by-jp/www.byjp.me/content/bookmarks/cultivating-new-ideas.md

     summary: Solitude, creativity, Bergman, Grothendieck, and the pursuit of great ideas.
     author: Henrik Karlsson, Johanna Wiberg
+summary: Solitude, creativity, Bergman, Grothendieck, and the pursuit of great ideas.
 tags:
 - creativity
 - self-help